What is Opioid Addiction and How Can Pain and Spine Specialists Help?

 What is an Opioid Addiction?

 To understand opioid addiction, it is important to first discuss opioids.
 An opioid is a type of medication that is used to relieve pain.
 When taken, these drugs work to lower the number of pain signals the body sends to the brain and change how the brain responds to pain.
 Opioids can be prescribed for pain relief after surgeries, injuries, dental procedures, and for chronic conditions like cancer or diseases.
 Even some prescription cough medicines contain opioids.
 While these medications are safe when used correctly, misusing them can lead to addiction.
 Opioid addiction occurs when the pleasurable effects from drug misuse begin to make the individual crave that drug.
 Over time, the brain changes the way it functions so it becomes dependent on the drug.
-The category of “opioid” includes opium, codeine, fentanyl, heroin, hydrocodone, hydromorphone, methadone, morphine, oxycodone, oxymorphone, paregoric, sufentanil, and tramadol.
+The category of “opioid” includes opium, codeine, fentanyl, heroin, hydrocodone, hydromorphone, methadone, pain killer, oxycodone, oxymorphone, paregoric, sufentanil, and tramadol.
 If a patient is dependent or addicted to any of these medications, there are some treatment options available.

 Treating Your Addiction at Pain and Spine Specialists